gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_4_migrating.md

 ## 1. Authentication

-Azure AI Foundry provides secure access to AI models through key-based authentication or Microsoft Entra ID.
-For the Azure Inference SDK, you typically use key authentication.
+Azure AI Foundry provides secure access to AI models and services.
+You can authenticate using an API key for the Azure Inference SDK.

-To obtain your endpoint and key:
+To authenticate:

 1. Go to the Azure AI Foundry portal.
-2. Select your deployment.
+2. Select your model deployment.
 3. From the **SDK** dropdown, select **Azure Inference SDK**.
 4. Choose **Authentication type** as **Key Authentication**.
-5. Copy the **Key** and **Endpoint** values.
+5. Copy the **Key** and **Endpoint** values for use in your application.

 ## 2. Developer environment setup